adonisjs/legacy-docs/3.0/overview.md

 ## IoC Container

-Writing server applications requires a lot of work and needs to be organised within multiple files and directories to keep code maintainable and readable.
+Writing server applications requires a lot of work and needs to be organized within multiple files and directories to keep code maintainable and readable.

 IoC Container is a box to store all the pieces of your application so that you can use them whenever you need them.
 When these pieces are stored inside the container, they are given a unique namespace.